Floor Plans That Sell: Helping Buyers Visualize Home Layouts in Utah Listings

 Split-Level Homes

-Split-level layouts are common in Thurston County but can be confusing from photos alone.
+Split-level layouts are common in Utah but can be confusing from photos alone.
 Floor plans that clearly show the different levels and how they connect are essential for these properties.

 Homes with Finished Basements

-If a basement is finished living space, it needs to be shown on the floor plan with clear indication of how to access it and what spaces it contains.
+If a basement is finished living space (very common and expected in Utah), it needs to be shown on the floor plan with clear indication of how to access it and what spaces it contains.

-Many buyers specifically seek homes with finished basements for extra living space, home offices, or recreation areas.
+Many buyers specifically seek homes with finished basements for extra living space, home offices, home theaters, or recreation areas.
 Show them what's there.

 Properties with Detached Structures